ricksteruk/aya_devnet_guide/guide_join_devnet.md

 If everything worked out you should have a running full node / validator which is syncing with the blockchain (but not validating blocks).
 You can see in the logs that the node is importing blocks.

-If you just want to setup a full node you can stop here.
+(If you just wanted to setup a full node and not a validator you can stop here.)

 ## 5. Prepare Key Setup